raml-org/raml-spec/versions/raml-10/raml-10.md

 ```

-The resulting API definition is equivalent to the following single document.
+The resulting API definition is equivalent to the following single document:

 ```yaml
 #%RAML 1.0